KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_flux_sed_OM_final_7jul2014_metadata.md

 Location: Lancer Park Pond

+Modified:

+* 13 Jan 2014 KF - corrected the methods and variable descriptions to indicate the volume of sediment used.

 Description:

 * Sediments were collected from LPP with an Ekman and then sieved through a 250 um mesh to remove all macroinvertebrates and CPOM

 * The sediments were placed into BOD bottles on 9 June 2014 until 30 June 2014 in the dark with pond water and the applicable treatment conditions.

 * At the conclusion of the experiment the water was siphoned off and a 1 X 0.8 cm core was collected from the center of the bottle.
-The core volume is `&pi;(0.4^2) * 1 = 0.5 cm3`.
+The core volume is `pi * (0.4^2) * 1 = 0.5 cm3`.

 * The sediment core was placed into a preweighed crucible and then dried at 50 dC and ashed at 550 dC